-The County of San Luis Obispo Public Health Agency has made available a two day supply of potassium iodide (KI) in tablet form for residents who live or work within a Protective Action Zone (PAZ).
-Participation in the predistribution program is voluntary.
-KI can also be ordered from several commercial manufacturers by telephone, mail, or via the internet.
+The County has made available a free two day supply of potassium iodide (KI) in tablet form for residents who live or work within a Protective Action Zone (PAZ).
+KI can also be ordered from several commercial manufacturers.
+Visit PrepareSLO.org for more information.